Angelinis/Backend/README.md

 ## Ruby version

-This webpage was coded using Ruby version 3.1.2
+This webpage was coded using Ruby version 3.1.2 and postgresql.

 ## Getting Started